Archive for the 'Origen Homilies Project' Category

 February 12th, 2010 by Roger Pearse

-Another couple of chunks from Andrew Eastbourne.
-The first is some more catena fragments from the work of Origen on Ezechiel, which are useful and help get a complete picture.
+Translations of some more catena fragments from the work of Origen on Ezekiel have arrived.
+These are useful and help get a complete picture.

 The second is a translation of Delarue’s introduction where he discusses what he does.
 It’s very interesting!
 These old introductions are often full of useful info.
 Delarue frankly confesses that in many cases he has no certain idea of whether the material is by Origen or not!
 He writes: